lealceldeiro/java-release-notes/11/README.md

 **JEP 320 Remove the Java EE and CORBA Modules**

 Remove the Java EE and CORBA modules from the Java SE Platform and the JDK.
 These modules were deprecated in Java SE 9 with the declared intent to remove them in a future release ([JEP 320](http://openjdk.java.net/jeps/320)).

+## Deprecated Features and Options

+_core-libs/java.util.concurrent_

+**`ThreadPoolExecutor` Should Not Specify a Dependency on Finalization**

+Previous versions of `ThreadPoolExecutor` had a finalize method that shut down the thread pool, but in this version the `finalize` method does nothing.
+This should have no visible effect unless a subclass explicitly invokes the finalize method and relies on the executor being shutdown.

+_docs_

+**JEP 335 Deprecate the Nashorn JavaScript Engine**

+Deprecate the Nashorn JavaScript script engine and APIs, and the jjs tool, with the intent to remove them in a future release ([JEP 335](http://openjdk.java.net/jeps/335)).

+The Nashorn JavaScript Engine implementation, the APIs and the `jjs` shell tool have been deprecated and might be removed in a future release.
+Code that uses classes and interfaces from `jdk.nashorn.api.scripting` and `jdk.nashorn.api.tree` packages will get a deprecation warning from `javac`.

+_hotspot/compiler_

+**Deprecate -XX+AggressiveOpts**

+The VM option `-XX:+AggressiveOpts` is deprecated in JDK 11 and will be removed in a future release.
+The option was originally supposed to enable experimental optimizations of the C2 compiler to improve performance of specific benchmarks.
+Most features have been removed or integrated over time leaving the behavior of the option ill-defined and error-prone.
+The only effect that the flag currently has is setting `AutoBoxCacheMax` to 20000 and `BiasedLockingStartupDelay` to 500.
+The same configuration can be achieved by setting their corresponding flags from the command line.
+Therefore, `-XX:+AggressiveOpts` will no longer be available in a future release.

+_hotspot/runtime_

+**Obsolete Support for Commercial Features**

+The `-XX:+UnlockCommercialFeatures` and `-XX:+LogCommercialFeatures` command line arguments have been obsoleted, and will generate a warning message if used.
+The command line arguments used to control the use of and logging for commercial/licensed features in the VM.
+Since there are no such features anymore the command line arguments are no longer useful.

+Similarly, the `VM.unlock_commercial_features` and `VM.check_commercial_features` `jcmd` commands will also generate a warning message but have no additional effect.

+_security-libs/org.ietf.jgss_

+**Deprecate Stream-Based GSSContext Methods**

+The stream-based methods in `GSSContext` have been deprecated in this release since GSS-API works on opaque tokens and has not defined a wire protocol.
+This includes the overloaded forms of the `initSecContext`, `acceptSecContext`, `wrap`, `unwrap`, `getMIC`, and `verifyMIC` methods that have an `InputStream` argument.
+These methods have already been removed in RFC 8353.

+_tools_

+**JEP 336 Deprecate the Pack200 Tools and API**

+Deprecate the `pack200` and `unpack200` tools, and the Pack200 API in `java.util.jar` ([JEP 336](http://openjdk.java.net/jeps/336)).

+The pack200 API and the tools associated with it, pack200 and unpack200, have been deprecated and will be removed in a future release.

+Those tools are still included in JDK 11, but will no longer be updated to support the latest class file format.
+Class files with unknown attributes will be passed-through without compression.